status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter1.md

 {{#shiftinclude auto:../../../examples/uptimemon/chapter1.nim:proc}}
 ```

 We define a function that sends an HTTP request to a URL we provide, checks if this URL is available, and prints the result.

-Note that this function must be annotated with `async` pragma because we won't call it directly but instead will "book" its execution from Chronos in an asynchronous way.
+Note that this function is annotated with `async` pragma because we won't call it directly but instead will "book" its execution from Chronos in an asynchronous way.

+Also note the `raises: [CancelledError]` part.
+This is Chronos's way of announcing the exceptions that are expected to the raised by this function.
+This mechanism is called [checked exceptions](../../error_handling.md#checked-exceptions).
+In this particular case, we tell the compiler that this function has cancellable things inside it and propagates the cancellation to its caller.
+No other exceptions should leak from it and if they do, it's a defect in the program.

 ```nim
 {{#shiftinclude auto:../../../examples/uptimemon/chapter1.nim:session}}